Child of the Universe (album): Singles

 "Sitting on Top of the World" was released to radio on 5 April 2012 and released digitally and physically on 13 April 2012.
 The song reached number two on the ARIA Singles Chart and was certified double Platinum by the Australian Recording Industry Association for selling 140,000 copies.
 This became her first multi-platinum certified single since "Predictable" in 2003.
 It also charted on the New Zealand Singles Chart at number 23.
+The song also went to Number One in Greece.

 "Dancing with a Broken Heart" was released to radio on 26 July 2012, released digitally on 10 August 2012 as the second single from Child of the Universe and debuted and peaked at number 15 on the ARIA Singles Chart.

 "Wish You Were Here" was released to radio on 4 October 2012 and released on 12 October 2012 as the third single.
 It debuted on the ARIA Singles Chart at number seven and later peaked at number five.
 It was certified Platinum for selling 70,000 copies.
+It also became her fourth chart-topping single in Sweden.

 An Evening with Delta: The Top of My World Shows

-To promote the album, Goodrem embarked on an album launch half-tour "An Evening with Delta: The Top of My World Shows."
-The tour started off in Brisbane on 27 October 2012 the day after the album was released and was followed by two shows in Sydney on 31 October 2012 and 2 November 2012.
-The tour finished with two Melbourne shows on 7 and 8 November 2012.